handzlikchris/FastScriptReload/README.md

 ### FAQ
+- My changes no longer automatically compile / reload
+> You probably allowed tool to change auto-reload to 'disabled' and have forgotten about it.
+>
+> You can reload changes manually with CTRL+R
+>
+> or reenable auto-reload - please go to `Edit -> Preferences -> Asset Pipeline -> Auto Refresh`and set to `Enabled Outside of Playmode`.
+> This way FSR will work in playmode and Unity will do full recompile when you hit 'stop'.

 - When importing I'm getting error: 'Unable to update following assemblies: (...)/ImmersiveVRTools.Common.Runtime.dll'
 > This happens occasionally, especially on upgrade between versions.
 It's harmless error that'll go away on play mode.